-You can have more information about the NHR regime at the following article: All about the Non-Habitual Resident tax regime in Portugal.
+You can have more information about the NHR regime in the following article: All about the Non-Habitual Resident tax regime in Portugal.

 After being granted the NHR, the resident will be taxed at a lower tax rate of 10% for some income generated outside Portugal.

 Also, highly qualified professionals who decide to move to Portugal and work in this country can be taxed at the 20% flat rate.

 If Golden Visa applicants comply with the NHR requirements, they will be able to apply for this tax regime.

 How much will I have to spend on the process?

 Other than the legal assistance and the acquisition of the property (for information related to the costs of purchasing a property, click here), the applicant must make the following payments:

 - 5,325€ for the issuance of the Resident Permit

 - 2,663€ for the renewal of the Resident Permit (after 2 years)

 - 5,325€ for the family reunification (for each member)